Formula to Calculate Days in Inventory

 If you ever want to know about the efficiency of inventory management of a firm, you should look at both – inventory turnover ratio and inventory days.

-By trying to find out the inventory days, you would be able to calculate both of the above ratios.
+By finding out the inventory days, you would be able to calculate both of the above ratios.

-By using the formula for days in inventory, you will get to know how much time a firm takes to manage and transform its inventory.
+Using the formula for days in inventory lets you know how much time a firm takes to manage and transform its inventory.

 Days in Inventory Calculator